 I know I mentioned it earlier, but I really can’t stress enough how important it is for everyone to take away some form of connection from this induction, everyone is going through the same things, we are all there as a learning curve, and we are all hoping to experience that magic that Spain has to offer.
 The induction meeting prepares you to jump into this totally new journey, and trust me: it’s an incredible journey to be had.

-If you enjoyed this post about the Induction Meeting and first days in Spain, don’t miss out the following video and articles:
+If you enjoyed this post about the Induction Meeting and first days in Spain, don’t miss out the following video: